-Goodwill impairment charges negatively impacted our earnings in 2010 and in previous years.
+Goodwill impairment charges negatively impacted our earnings in 2010, in 2011, and in previous years.
 Earnings for future periods may be impacted by additional charges for goodwill and intangible assets.

-Goodwill is the excess of purchase cost over the fair value of the net assets of acquired businesses.
 We carry a significant amount of goodwill and identifiable intangible assets on our consolidated balance sheets.
-Goodwill is required to be tested at least annually for impairment.
-We perform a goodwill impairment review in the fourth quarter of every fiscal year.
-Additionally, we perform a goodwill impairment review whenever events or changes in circumstances indicate that the carrying value of our assets may not be recoverable.
-The recent recession, along with other factors, caused the carrying value of some of our assets to be lower than their fair value, resulting in an impairment to goodwill.
+Goodwill is the excess of purchase price over the fair value of the net assets of acquired businesses.
+We assess goodwill for impairment each year, and more frequently if circumstances suggest an impairment may have occurred.
+The recent recession, along with other factors, caused the fair value of some of our assets to be lower than their carrying value, resulting in an impairment to goodwill.
 We may determine at a future date that an additional significant impairment has occurred in the value of our unamortized intangible assets or fixed assets, which could require us to write off an additional portion of our assets and could adversely affect our financial condition or our reported results of operations.